MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Released**: 11/27/2018

+This version includes the MSIPC version 1.0.3592.627 of the RMS client.

 **New features:**

 - Support for [central reporting](../reports-aip.md) for the Azure Information Protection analytics feature announced at Microsoft Ignite.